 Parentified children, however, do not all suffer negative consequences in adulthood.
 There are sometimes positive outcomes15.
-Instrumental parentification appears to have less deleterious effects than emotional parentification.
+Instrumental parentification effects appear to be less deleterious than emotional parentification effects.

 Depending on the levels of parentification, some people will display high levels of functioning in some life domains.